 - The amount of volume traded at the level.
 This relates back to supply and demand, if there is more trading (volume) at a level, this means there is greater supply or demand and thus the level is stronger.
 Less volume means less supply or demand, therefore the level is weaker.

 In this article, we dived into what support and resistance levels are, showed how to apply it in trading and looked at what affects the strength of these levels.

 It is important to keep in mind that these levels act more like “zones”, therefore they will hardly ever respond to an exact price.

 Practice is required to understand support and resistance.
 So open up your chart, draw a few lines, and start learning.

 When you are comfortable with this concept, the next step is implementing it in your trading.
-Make sure to use a platform that includes built-in technical analysis tools, such as Plus500 and TradingView.
+Make sure to use a platform that includes built-in technical analysis tools, such as Plus500, TradingView, and MetaTrader.

 Good luck and happy trading.

 Support And Resistance FAQ

 Simply put support and resistance are the price levels on a chart that act as barriers, meaning the market may be halted or even reversed at these levels.